sh78ba/youtube_fetcher/README.md

 # YouTube Video Fetcher API

-A scalable Node.js backend API that continuously fetches the latest videos from YouTube for a given search query and provides paginated access with search functionality.
-Includes bonus features: multiple API key rotation, advanced search, and Dockerization.
+A scalable Node.js backend API that continuously fetches the latest videos from YouTube for a given search query and provides paginated access with search functionality,multiple API key rotation, advanced search, and Dockerization.

 ## 🚀 Features & Requirements